St. Louis Eagles: 1934–35 season

 At the time there were nine teams in the NHL, divided into two divisions, the Canadian and American.
-Logically, the Eagles should have been placed in the American Division with the Boston Bruins, Chicago Black Hawks, New York Rangers and Detroit Red Wings.
-However, the Eagles retained the Senators' place in the Canadian Division alongside the Toronto Maple Leafs, Montreal Canadiens, Montreal Maroons, and New York Americans.
+The Eagles were not placed in the American Division with the Boston Bruins, Chicago Black Hawks, New York Rangers and Detroit Red Wings.
+Instead, the Eagles retained the Senators' place in the Canadian Division alongside the Toronto Maple Leafs, Montreal Canadiens, Montreal Maroons, and New York Americans.
 The core of the Senators' players returned and the team played their games in the St. Louis Arena.
-The arena was built in 1929 to host the National Dairy Show, but had suffered financially.
+The arena was built in 1929 to host the National Dairy Show but had suffered financially.
 In 1931, an ice hockey rink was set up to attract new business.
-Once the Eagles began play the St. Louis Arena gained the distinction of being the only NHL stadium with racially segregated seating.
+Once the Eagles began play, the St. Louis Arena gained the distinction of being the only NHL stadium with racially segregated seating.

-In their first game the Eagles succumbed to a late rally by the defending Stanley Cup champion Black Hawks, losing 3–1.
+In their first game, the Eagles succumbed to a late rally by the defending Stanley Cup champion Black Hawks, losing 3–1.
 They registered their first win in the next game winning 4–2 over the Rangers.
 Following the win the Eagles went on an eight-game losing streak.
 After the first 13 games the Eagles posted a 2–11–0 record placing them last in their division.
 Gerard resigned as head coach and was replaced by George "Buck" Boucher, the coach that Gerard himself had replaced after the franchise's last season in Ottawa.

 Under Boucher's coaching the team showed improvement, posting a 3–3–3 record in the first nine games.
 However, the early losing streak had already damaged the fan base.
 Their inaugural game drew 12,622 fans, but attendance quickly diminished.
-In early January 1935 the team cut ticket prices to the lowest in the league in an attempt to bring out fans.
+In early January 1935, the team cut ticket prices to the lowest in the league in an attempt to bring out fans.
 By February the financial state of the team forced the Eagles to essentially sell leading goal scorer Syd Howe to the Detroit Red Wings.
-Officially, the trade broke down as such - Detroit received Howe and Ralph Bowman in exchange for Teddy Graham and $50,000.
+Officially, the trade broke down as such—Detroit received Howe and Ralph Bowman in exchange for Teddy Graham and $50,000.
 At the time it was considered a large sum of money.
-Likewise Frank Finnigan was sold to the Maple Leafs.
-The Eagles were unable to maintain the early success under Boucher, and finished with the worst record in the league for the third year in a row, with a record of 11–31–6.
-With only 84 goals scored, they were the lowest scoring team in the league.
+Likewise Frank Finnigan, was sold to the Maple Leafs.
+The Eagles were unable to maintain the early success under Boucher and finished with the worst record in the league for the third year in a row, with a record of 11–31–6.
+With only 84 goals scored, they were the lowest-scoring team in the league.
 Only the Montreal Canadiens allowed more goals during the season, surrendering 145 to the Eagles' 144.